FROSTR-ORG/.github/profile/README.md

 # FROSTR

-Simple t-of-n remote signing and key rotation protocol for nostr, using the powers of FROST.
+Simple t-of-n remote signing and key management protocol for nostr, using the powers of FROST.

-This project was hacked together for entry in the TABCONF 2024 hack-a-thon event.
+This project was originally hacked together for entry in the TABCONF 2024 hack-a-thon event.

 ## Key Features